-The most basic of minor source permits governs what is known as a "true minor" emissions source; this is one where the unrestricted emissions of a source (typically an entire base) are such that they are below the major source threshold.
+The most basic of minor source permits governs what is known as a "true minor" emissions source; this is one where the unrestricted emissions of a source (typically an entire DAF installation) are such that they are below the major source threshold.
 A common misconception is that to be classified as a true minor source, the PTE must be calculated against 8,760 hours of operation per year.
-The correct interpretation of the definition of major source indicates, however that the PTE be calculated against the maximum design and operational capacity of the emissions unit/source as discussed in Chapter 8.
+The correct interpretation of the definition of major source indicates that the PTE be calculated against the maximum design and operational capacity of the emissions unit/source as discussed previously in this guide.
 In other words, the installations PTE should be calculated against its current manning and operational design limits and not arbitrarily against theoretical year-round operation.
 Further, use of these operational and design limits should not be misinterpreted to constitute operational limits where the source would thereby be classified as a synthetic minor.

-Conversely, a minor source may not necessarily constitute the entirety of an installation, but my represent only a single emissions unit, or small group of emissions units at an AF base where other portions of the base may themselves be classified as a major, or synthetic minor source.
+Conversely, a minor source may not necessarily constitute the entirety of an installation, but only represent a single emissions unit, or small group of emissions units at an DAF installation where other portions of the installation may be classified as a major, or synthetic minor source.
 In these cases, the minor source is not typically referred to as a true minor due to the fact that the facility as a whole itself does not meet the minor source definition.
 Minor source permits therefore can cover a broad range of emissions units, quantities, sizes, types, etc.